Free Scripture Songbooks

 If you would like to hear a taste of her music, you can listen to her on her YouTube Channel, truthforfreedom7.

-Josephine Woodcock, author of the shared Scripture Songbooks
+Josephine Vine, author of the shared Scripture Songbooks

 Thank you Josephine for sharing your talents with our AHE Family!
 May God continue to bless your efforts to share His word with others!